 - Focus on Adobe: In 2019, Magento Commerce did not receive a significant update.
 Magento’s attention was drawn to the launch of Adobe Commerce Cloud, which included the introduction of a managed services model for corporate customers.
 Its strategy is also based on Adobe Commerce Cloud investments.

 For B2C sellers, Shopify provides a multitenant, cloud-based commerce platform of the same name.
 Shopify’s all-in-one system includes commerce, point-of-sale, payment, and fulfillment.
 Half of its clients, as well as its operations, are located in North America.
 Shopify purchased 6 River Systems in 2019 in order to improve the capabilities of its fulfillment services.
-Shopify Plus, which is targeted at merchants that need additional functionality or needs access to Shopify’s APIs, has attracted the interest of major organizations.
+Shopify Plus, which is targeted at merchants that need additional functionality or need access Shopify’s APIs, has attracted the interest of major organizations.
 Despite the fact that Shopify’s B2C users are mostly small businesses, large retailers should consider Shopify Plus for certain B2C needs, such as ensuring a new product line gets to market quickly or exploring social selling scenarios.

 - Mid Market expansion: Shopify recorded significant growth in its Shopify Plus customer base in 2019.
 Shopify’s share of the global digital commerce market grew faster than that of any other vendor evaluated.
 This indicates that Shopify is attracting midsize companies with over $1 million in annual GMV. (according to Gartner)